cryptopoly/CryptopoTools/README.md

 More advanced Launcher Suite building an executable menu of shell, command, python and desktop files within a specific folder.

+# SandBox.sh <br />
+SandBox for testing scripts.

+# UltraBox.sh <br />
+Forked from the classic 80's band Ultravox, UltraBox now acts a sandbox for the SandBox.
+Oh Vienna!

+# Training_Commands.sh <br />
+List of requirements to take application to the moon.

+# MoonList.txt <br />
+List of requirements that will take CryptoTools to the moon.

 # Rules
 1. You'll probably need to enable/trust the files to execute via double-click - if so go to terminal and run <br />